-John McKinney, Vice Chair
+John McKinney, Chair

 In 2005, John McKinney retired from his career as a management consultant in the health care industry.
 He decided to become actively involved with Canine Companions, having witnessed firsthand the wonderful work of our assistance dogs through his nephew’s Canine Companions assistance dog.